Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Quantum Statistical Potentials

-\end{widetext} Here, $i$ and $j$ denote the indices of each particle, $q_i$ and $q_j$ are the charges of the particles, $\lambda_{ij}$ is the thermal de Br\"{o}glie wavelength, $\lambda_{ij}^2=\frac{\hbar^2\beta}{2\mu_{ij}}$ and $\gamma_{ij}$ is a temperature-dependent fitting parameter.
-We note that in principle both $\lambda_{ij}$ and $\gamma_{ij}$ can be treated as temperature dependent fitting parameters.\cite{Benedict12} For high temperatures, $\gamma_{ij}= 1$ and $\lambda_{ij}$ recovers the usual value of the thermal de Broglie wavelength.
-As the temperature decreases, the value of $\gamma_{ij}$ decreases for the electron-ion interaction and increases for the electron-electron interaction, consistent with Ref.~\onlinecite{Filinov04}.
-Treating $\lambda_{ij}$ as a fitting parameter can improve the agreement between the analytic form for the improved Kelbg potential and the numerically determined quantum pair potential for $r>0$ in the case of the attractive interactions.
-We find that the deviation of $\lambda_{ij}$ from its usual value for the interacting pair increases as the bound state contribution to the Slater sum increases, and in fact, this deviation is qualitatively indicative of the transition between a high temperature regime, where the thermal de B\"{o}glie wavelength is small compared to quantum mechanical average radius of the electron around the nucleus, to a lower temperature regime, where the average electron radius is similar to the thermal de Br\"{o}glie wavelength and a more accurate quantum description is needed.
-In this work, we have thusly abandoned the fitting of $\lambda_{ij}$, noting that if this sort of modification of the improved Kelbg form is needed to fit the quantum statistical potential, then the temperature is too low for the QSP treatment to be adequate or accurate in comparison to a fully quantum method.
-A parametrized fit for $\gamma{ei}$ (explicitly corresponding to an electron-ion interaction) will be presented in the next section.
+\end{widetext} Here, $i$ and $j$ denote the indices of each particle, $q_i$ and $q_j$ are the charges of the particles, $\lambda_{ij}$ is the thermal de Br\"{o}glie wavelength ($\lambda_{ij}^2=\frac{\hbar^2\beta}{2\mu_{ij}}$), and $\gamma_{ij}$ is a temperature-dependent fitting parameter.
+We note that in principle, one can also choose to treat the distance associated with quantum effects as a temperature dependent fitting parameter, $\lambda^{\prime}$, which replaces the thermal de Br\"{o}glie wavelength in Eq.~\ref{kelbgpot}.\cite{Benedict12} In the weak coupling limit at high temperatures, $\gamma_{ij}= 1$ and the usual value of the thermal de Br\"{o}glie wavelength provides good agreement between Eq.~\ref{kelbgpot} and the potential derived from the exact pair density matrix.
+At low temperatures, the value of $\gamma_{ij}$ decreases for the electron-ion interaction and increases for the electron-electron interaction, consistent with Ref.~\onlinecite{Filinov04}.
+Invoking $\lambda^{\prime}$ as a fitting parameter can improve the agreement between the analytic form for the improved Kelbg potential and the numerically determined quantum pair potential for $r>0$ in the case of the attractive interactions.
+We find that the deviation of $\lambda^{\prime}$ from the thermal de Br\"{o}glie wavelength for the interacting pair increases as the bound state contribution to the Slater sum increases, and in fact, this deviation is qualitatively indicative of the transition between a high temperature regime, where the thermal de B\"{o}glie wavelength is small compared to quantum mechanical average radius of the electron around the nucleus, to a lower temperature regime, where the average electron radius is similar to the thermal de Br\"{o}glie wavelength and a more accurate quantum description is needed.
+In this work, we have thusly abandoned the use of $\lambda^{\prime}$, noting that if this sort of modification of the improved Kelbg form is needed to fit the quantum statistical potential, then the temperature is too low for the QSP treatment to be adequate or accurate in comparison to a fully quantum method.
+A parametrized fit for $\gamma_{ei}$ (explicitly corresponding to an electron-ion interaction) will be presented in the next section.
 In practice, the large mass of the ionic species leads to very small values of $\lambda_{ij}$ and $\gamma_{ij}$ is essentially equal to 1 for any pair of ions.
 The Kelbg potential converges to the classical Coulomb potential in this limit.

 In this study and in our previous work on hydrogen plasmas,\cite{hedp12, Benedict12,Whitley15} we computed the exact pair density matrix as a function of $r{_{ij}}$ for each pair of species in the problem neglecting exchange symmetry, then fit the resulting potentials to Eq.~\ref{kelbgpot}.
 We approximately incorporated the impact of fermion exchange on the electrons by applying a Pauli potential.
 Explicitly, rather than including the exchange symmetry in the calculation of the pair density matrix used to define the fitted improved Kelbg potential, the electron-electron interaction in our studies includes a separate Pauli term: